jan-keuchel/ethical-hacking-doc/01_Theory/How_to_assess_a_webpage.md

 ## 1. Exploring the Webpage

-* Look through the webpageg and note down all the different pages along their usecase
+* Look through the webpage and note down all the different pages along their usecase

 ---